Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 The first Sunday of Oktoberfest is Gay Oktoberfest.

 Theresienwiese is where Oktoberfest takes place.
-Public transportation or walking provides easy access to it.
+Public transportation or walking provides easy access.

 Schaustellerstraße is located to the East (left) of the main entrance.
-It has Carnival rides and games and a more family-friendly atmosphere.
+It features carnival rides, games, and a more family-friendly atmosphere.

-Oide Wiesn is behind the Ferris wheel, and it is more of a cultural event with several beer tents and historical attractions.
-There is a 4 euro admission fee to this area.
+Oide Wiesn is behind the Ferris wheel and is more of a cultural event, with several beer tents and historical attractions.
+There is a small fee per person in euros as admission fee to this area.

 Wirtsbudenstraße is where the beer tents are located.
 It is on the West side (right) of the Main entrance.